A Legacy That Lasts a Lifetime

 For our upcoming production, Top Women, which will be staged at the school from 21–23 May, we are privileged to welcome respected industry professional Hlumelo Moloi as co-director.
 Hlumelo’s involvement provides our students with additional insight, a fresh perspective on the material, and exposure to professional theatre practices, complementing the leadership and vision of Megan Martell, who has guided the bulk of the work on this production.

 A Johannesburg-based director and performer, Hlumelo Moloi holds a BA Honours degree in Dramatic Arts from Wits University and is represented by MLA, one of South Africa’s leading talent agencies.
 Her diverse professional experience includes international commercial work, a notable Nando’s advertisement, and a lead role in the short film Weird Kisses, directed by Billy Badi.
-As co-founder of the theatre company TOP Comedy and a 2023 Naledi Theatre Award nominee for Seeing Other People, he brings both distinction and depth of insight to the rehearsal process.
+As co-founder of the theatre company TOP Comedy and a 2023 Naledi Theatre Award nominee for Seeing Other People, she brings both distinction and depth of insight to the rehearsal process.

 In her co-directing role, Hlumelo has contributed to the casting process and guides an intensive rehearsal schedule, with sessions held several times a week after school, on selected Saturdays, and during the holidays.
 Her mentorship enriches the students’ understanding of the material, supports the development of authentic individual voices, and illustrates the level of discipline and commitment required in professional theatre.